 Middle Pocket Pairs

 The trickiest element of middle pocket pairs will be when you raise and then get re-raised.
-Depending on the exact strength of your hand, there is now a good chance that you are already way behind your opponent.
-In most games, players are not going to be 3-betting with anything weaker than AQ+ or TT+, with a lot of players calling even with these hands.
+Depending on the exact strength of your hand, there's now a good chance that you are already way behind your opponent.
+In most games, players aren't going to be 3-betting with anything weaker than AQ+ or TT+, with a lot of players calling even with these hands.
 You are going to need to evaluate whether you are now playing the hand in an attempt to win with an over pair or simply for the purpose of set mining.
-Whatever your plan might be going to the flop, though, it could very easily change depending on the board and the action that follow.
+Whatever your plan might be going to the flop, though, it could very easily change depending on the board and the actions that follow.